tskit-dev/tsbrowse/README.md

 # tsbrowse

-Utilities for evaluating large genetic genealogies (e.g. ARGs) stored in the [tskit](https://tskit.dev) "succinct tree sequence" format.
+Inspect large genetic genealogies (e.g. ARGs) stored in the [tskit](https://tskit.dev) "succinct tree sequence" format, via a genome browser style app.
+This can deal with ARGs of thousands or potentially millions of samples.
-This is targetted at ARGs that have been inferred using a variety of inference tools such as `tsinfer`, `sc2ts`, `Relate`, `kwARG`, `ARGneedle`, etc.
+It is particularly useful to help evaluating ARGs that have been inferred using inference tools such as `tsinfer`, `sc2ts`, `Relate`, `KwARG`, `Threads`, etc.

 To launch the app use: